SrikarSiddarth/ternary_dsp/README.md

 $ rostopic pub /trigger std_msgs/Empty
 ```

 Note: By default the length of the ternary pulse compression code is set to 31.
 It can be changed.
-Set the argument *length* in the launch file to 0 or 1 or 2 in order to use the lengths 7 or 13 or 31 respectively.
+Set the argument *length* in the /launch/ternary.launch file to 0 or 1 or 2 in order to use the lengths 7 or 13 or 31 respectively.

 Please file any issues at https://github.com/SrikarSiddarth/ternary_dsp.git or send an e-mail to srikarsiddharth@gmail.com